Freddie Gray and Baltimore Burning

 Baltimore, Maryland: There are no winners this past week!

-Police are protecting the “shield” while citizens lose faith in police (no matter what the actual facts of the incident end up being surrounding the death of Freedie Gray), the indisputable fact is that this young man senselessly lost his life.
-Ask why; poor decisions, worse actions, police policy regarding public action and now lost confidence from the citizenry.
+Police are protecting the “shield” while citizens lose faith in police (no matter what the actual facts of the incident end up being surrounding the death of Freddie Gray), the indisputable fact is that this young man senselessly lost his life.
+Ask why; poor decisions, worse actions, police policy regarding public action, and now lost confidence from the citizenry.

 In our society today, more than any other time in recent history – we have seen a response to call for NO POLICE action.
 No matter your profession, realize each is like its own system with inner workings and personalities, some “JUST,” others not so much.